dwarf-industries/concoct-cloud/README.md

 ## Deploying

 The last step is to initialize the default server configuration, go to the rokono-cl folder.
-Make sure that you build the tool and deploying only on the hosting envroment, do not give access to people that don't have administrative status as this tool can manage all projects deployed on the system.
+Make sure that you build the tool and deploying only on the hosting environment, do not give access to people that don't have administrative status as this tool can manage all projects deployed on the system.

 Once you have deploying the tool use rokono-cl --Help for the full set of commands, make sure that you create remote administrator account, initialize default project setups and you should be ready to login create your first project